denispol/Toutui/README.md

 ### Automatic install
 ❗It's quite challenging to create a script that is exhaustive for all distributions and OS.
 If you encounter difficulties, leave an installation issue and install the app [manually](https://github.com/AlbanDAVID/Toutui?tab=readme-ov-file#git).
+❗This is a beta app, please read [this](https://github.com/AlbanDAVID/Toutui?tab=readme-ov-file#%EF%B8%8F-caution-beta-version).
 ❗macOS user: read [this](https://github.com/AlbanDAVID/Toutui/blob/main/README.md#-macos).

 #### **Install**
 ```bash
 git clone https://github.com/AlbanDAVID/Toutui